Finding your community in Birmingham

 Places of worship

-Celebrations aren’t the only time you can speak with those from a similar background as yourself.
-Birmingham is home to many religions meaning there are places of worship dotted all around the city for you to visit.
-Many of these places of worship also hold regular events which encourage the local community to congregate and spend time with one another, almost like a family.
+Birmingham is home to many religions, meaning there are places of worship dotted all around the city for you to visit.
+Many of these places of worship also hold regular events which encourage the local community to congregate and spend time with one another, which is a great chance to build your community in Birmingham.

 Students' Union societies